Anas-Ayoub/OpenAI-Voice-Assistant-/README.md

 ## Description

 Welcome to **OpenAI Voice Assistant** – a versatile Flutter application that harnesses the power of OpenAI API to provide a seamless experience for users.
 Whether you want to generate text using GPT or create images using DALL-E, this app has got you covered.
-With a user-friendly voice input system and a text-to-speech assistant, **[Your App Name]** is designed to make interactions effortless and enjoyable.
+With a user-friendly voice input system and a text-to-speech assistant, **OpenAI Voice Assistant** is designed to make interactions effortless and enjoyable.

 ## Features